XA1NE/MyBMS/README.md

 # MyBMS, Real-Time Building Management System Prototype with Cloud Technologies.
-Author: Kamil Kawka

 BSc Computer Science Project Type 3, 2021/2022

+Welcome.

-Project consists of the following parts:
+This project consists of the following parts:

     * my-bms-controller: This is the IoT devices simulation part of the project built in Python.